 - For room colour ideas, create a contrast.
-However, avoid complicating the colour scheme by adding too many colours especially colours that are not pastel or deep toned shades.
+However, avoid complicating the colour scheme by adding too many colours, especially deep-toned colours.

-- Wood plays a major role in adding warmth to a Scandi colour palette.
+- Wood plays a major role in adding warmth to a Scandinavian interior colour palette.
 However, do not mix and match wood colours in the same design.